Ragnyll/youtubetogif/README.md

 # youtube_to_gif
 Tested on python 3.6.5

-install requirements with pip -r requirements.txt
+install requirements with `pip -r requirements.txt`.

 Takes a link from youtube and puts a clip starting at start and ending at end